To pass this unit, please study the 20 vocabulary words below.

 ADHD-C (combined type)

 symptoms include frequent fidgeting, interrupting people, impatience, difficulty focusing, finishing tasks, and following instructions

 The parents were horrified by the diagnosis of ADHD-C, but relaxed after learning it was easily treatable.

 focus all one's attention on an activity

-The boy could only concentrate while taking stimulants.
+The boy could only concentrate while taking stimulants such as Ritalin.

 using different body parts together smoothly and efficiently

 A child playing jump rope or football needs a certain level of coordination to be successful.

 Sam failed the test because he distracted by his classmates during the test.